Pastoral

 The pastoral genre of literature, art, or music depicts an idealised form of the shepherd's lifestyle – herding livestock around open areas of land according to the seasons and the changing availability of water and pasture.
 The target audience is typically an urban one.
 A pastoral is a work of this genre.
 A piece of music in the genre is usually referred to as a pastorale.

 The genre is also known as bucolic, from the Greek βουκολικόν, from βουκόλος, meaning a cowherd.
+Arcadia is the traditional setting for the pastoral.

+Originating in classical antiquity, and less prominent in the Middle Ages, the genre revived in the Renaissance, and continued to be very important until at least the eighteenth century.
+From Romanticism onwards, living in a rural and natural setting continued to be a major concern in the arts, but usually without protagonists imagined as farmworkers, the essential mark of the pastoral.